peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 * **MBA**:
   * there were no significant differences in performance between the two groups
   * significantly more Marketing and Finance students received an offer when compared to those specialised in Marketing and HR
+* **employabiity test**:
+  * Marketing and Finance students scored significantly better than Marketing and HR students

 ### higher secondary {-}